kalabox/kalabox/docs/users/started.md

 Getting Started
 ===============

-Now that you've [succesfully installed](./install.md) Kalabox you can start creating your own apps.
-Kalabox apps are completely isolated development environments which means on a high level they contain the following things:
+Now that you've [successfully installed](./install.md) Kalabox you can start creating your own apps.
+Kalabox apps are completely isolated development environments.
+At a high level they contain the following things:

   1. Metadata about the containers and services your application needs to run.
   2. Metadata about the tooling your application needs for development.
   3. High level configuration such as name, service exposure, file sharing, etc.
-  4. Your applications codebase.
+  4. Your application’s codebase.

 !!! note "Apps are mutually exclusive"
     This architecture means that everything you need to run and develop your app is contained within the app itself.
 That means you can blow away `app1` without it having any impact on the containers and tools you are using on `app2`.